-Check out these great, brief videos that offer quick introductions to getting started with numerous different tech tools and resources for teaching and learning.
+Check out these brief videos that offer quick introductions to help you get started with numerous different tech tools and resources for teaching and learning

 Be sure to share these great resources with your friends and colleagues!

-To access all of these videos directly in YouTube, just click on this YouTube Playlist.
+Access all of these videos in this YouTube Playlist

 Socrative is a powerful yet simple Student Response System that lets students respond to ‘quick questions' or full quizzes using smart phones, tablets, or computers.

-Easily Create Private Online Digital Content Discussions With Tackk
+Tackk: Easily Create Private Online Digital Content Discussions With Tackk.

 Tackk is a simple, free tool that makes it a snap to create private or public online discussions about one or more pieces of digital content.
 Post web content, videos, your own digital content, questions, text, etc., and share them with ease.
 This a great way to have a dialogue, in class, or as part of an assignment, around digital learning content.
 A powerful free tool for the digital learning.